mozoarella/dylans-blog/content/posts/infinite_powerdns/index.md

 ## Set-up

 ### Choice of host
-For my DNS needs it seemed awfully boneheaded to host the services as a virtual machine on [the Proxmox server]({{< ref "/posts/homelabbing_part_1" >}}) as it might end up creating a circular dependency.
+For my DNS needs it seemed like a bad idea to host the services as a virtual machine on [the Proxmox server]({{< ref "/posts/homelabbing_part_1" >}}) as it might end up creating a circular dependency.

 Luckily, I still have my Raspberry Pi 3B which up until now has maybe seen up to a few hours of usage.
 It's an 64-bit ARM device which is good because they're dropping 32-bit ARM support as soon as the last supported version (4.4.x) hits EOL (Which it did on the 20th of october 2022 lol).